murphtracks/twitter-blocking-tools/README.md

 ▪️ https://www.theblockbot.com/show-blocks/OLntUGaCZE_4mevqfUrMvBsriyyBdhaFoFrvjiG4

 ## App: Block Party
 Block Party is good for really massive lists, schedule batches of 5k accounts to block at a time.
-You can schedule multiple batches to run and it auto blocks them for you **BUT requires a cc for free trial, costs after 30 days if not cancelled.**
+You can schedule multiple batches to run and it auto blocks them for you **BUT requires a cc for free trial, costs after 30 days if not cancelled.** (I really like using this one to go beyond the limits of the other apps.)
 Also requires MFA via number or authentication app.
 ▪️ https://www.blockpartyapp.com/